MoeBuTa/MoeBuTa/README.md

 ### Hi there 👋 I'm MoeBuTa:)

-Master's graduate from The University of Western Australia with a degree in Software Engineering
+Master's graduate from The University of Western Australia with a degree in Software Engineering.

 Python, C, and Java are my primary programming languages for coursework and projects.

 Also, a Weeb, a Guitar fingerstyle lover, and a big fan of video games.

-Here are some of the projects I've completed:
+## Projects

 🔐 [MTDSimTime](https://github.com/MoeBuTa/MTDSimTime) - A research project on the simulation and evaluation of multiple moving target defence in the time domain.